miodrag4/ELEC-390-Applied-Data-Science/README.md

 # Lab 3 :
 - Performing queries on the well-known ‘employees’ database.

+# Lab 4 :
+- This lab includes 2 main components.
+First, our goal is to visualize a widely used ‘Heart Disease Dataset’ to get some high-level information about the distribution of the data.
+Next, we aim to apply PCA and t-SNE on another widely used dataset called the ‘wine quality dataset’, with the foal of performing dimensionality reduction.

 # Project :
 - Goal
 The goal of the project is to build a desktop app that can distinguish between ‘walking’ and